mahdiRashad/CS342Proj2/README.md

 Features:

-Daily Weather View: Shows current conditions plus short forecasts for the next two days (temperature, wind description, day/night breakdown).
+1-Daily Weather View: Shows current conditions plus short forecasts for the next two days (temperature, wind description, day/night breakdown).

-Location-Based View: Allows users to enter coordinates (longitude/latitude) to retrieve weather information for that location.
+2-Location-Based View: Allows users to enter coordinates (longitude/latitude) to retrieve weather information for that location.

-Navigation: Simple scene switching with options to return to the main menu or exit the app.
+3-Navigation: Simple scene switching with options to return to the main menu or exit the app.

 Wireframe of projects: